Failproof Fried Dough Sticks (Quẩy/Youtiao)

 To make ahead and freeze: Once you are done frying youtiao, freeze the leftover.
 When you want to eat them, cut into shorter sections and spread them on a baking tray.
 Then bake until crispy.

-How to Enjoy these Asian dough sticks
+How to Enjoy these Asian Dough Sticks

 Here are a few ways to enjoy quẩy in Vietnam: